Powerlearnproject/se-assignment-day-2-git-and-github-hajisml/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?

+Version control is the process of keeping track of changes made to source code.
+Some key concepts include:
+- Repository: This is a storage space where all the versions of your files are kept.
+It can be local (on your computer) or remote (on a server).

+- Commit: This is like saving your work in version control.
+It captures the changes you've made to files and records them in the repository.

+- Branch: A branch is a separate line of development.
+It allows you to work on different features or fixes without affecting the main project.

+- Merge: This is the process of combining changes from different branches.
+For example, once you finish working on a feature in a branch, you can merge it into the main branch.

+Github is popular among developers because of additional features on top of using git as a vcs it also provides collaboration features such as pull requests, code reviews, and issues.
+It has a user friendly interface, Github Actions for automating workflows into their repositories allowing testing and deployment.

+Version Control helps in maintaining code integrity through:
+- Tracking changes:
+- Branching and Merging: Version control systems allow you to create branches for different features or bug fixes.
+This means you can work on new features or fixes independently without affecting the main codebase.
+- Conflict Resolution: When multiple people work on the same codebase, conflicts can arise if changes overlap.
+Version control systems help manage and resolve these conflicts, ensuring that all changes are integrated properly.
+- Code Review: Platforms like Github feature code reviews which enable code to reviewed by other developers  before changes are merged into the main codebase.
+This process helps catch errors, improve code quality, and ensure that only well-reviewed code is included in the final product.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?